w3c/standards-track/standardstrack.md

 ## Purpose
+This document proposes guidelines spec developers considering whether to propose moving work to the Recommendation track.
 Open source browser projects use an [intent to implement](https://docs.google.com/document/d/1vlTlsQKThwaX0-lj_iZbVTzyqY7LioqERU8DK3u3XjI/edit#) process to build the case for shipping a new feature.
 The  [Web Platform Incubator Community Group] (https://www.w3.org/community/wicg/)   has adopted something similar to [determine when a spec under incubation is ready to propose to a Working Group] (https://wicg.github.io/admin/intent-to-migrate.html).